TFCA Annual Conference Graphic

 Michael McCall - Founder, Protection For All (PFA) Consulting

-In 2011, Mike co-founded PFA Consulting, Protection For All – a human relations risk management firm for colleges, universities and athletics organizations to address harassment, discrimination, retaliation, emotionally abusive coaching, bullying, hazing, physical misconduct, sexual misconduct, and other wrongdoing.
-Mike has personally trained and consulted with thousands of intercollegiate student-athletes, coaches, administrators and staff; the United States Olympic and Paralympic Committee (USOPC); and professional sports franchises.
+In 2011, Mike co-founded PFA Consulting, Protection For All – a human relations risk management firm for colleges, universities, and athletics organizations to address harassment, discrimination, retaliation, emotionally abusive coaching, bullying, hazing, physical misconduct, sexual misconduct, and other wrongdoing.
+Mike has personally trained and consulted with thousands of intercollegiate student-athletes, coaches, administrators, staff, the United States Olympic and Paralympic Committee (USOPC), and professional sports franchises.
 College and University clients include Alabama, Auburn, Cincinnati, Clemson, Connecticut, Florida, Illinois, Iowa, Iowa State, Louisville, LSU, Marshall, Miami (FL), Minnesota, New Mexico, Northwestern, Purdue, Rutgers, Seton Hall, Stephen F. Austin, Southern Utah, and Wake Forest.

 Abstract